SylvJalb/Disk-to-Google-Photos/README.md

 # Disk-to-Google-Photos
-Import photos from your Disk to your Google Photo, retaining/creating as much Metadata as possible.
+Import photos from your Disk to your Google Photos, retaining/creating as much Metadata as possible.

 ## Why?
 I have a lot of photos on my Disk, and I want to upload them to Google Photos.
 I want to retain as much metadata as possible, and I want to be able to search for photos by location, date, etc.